Trudeau reaches deal to keep his party in power till 2025

 Trudeau said he plans to run again when the next election is held, which must be by 2025.

-“As I’ve said a number of times I am planning on continuing to serve Canadians through and beyond the next election,” Trudeau said.
+“As I’ve said a number of times, I am planning on continuing to serve Canadians through and beyond the next election,” Trudeau said.

 But there are widespread doubts that he will do so, given that he would have been in power for 10 years, has seen a drop in his popularity and a rise in animosity toward him in much of western Canada.